Giva (footballer, born 1993)

-Givanildo Pulgas da Silva (born 3 January 1993), commonly known as Giva, is a Brazilian professional footballer who plays as a forward for Indonesian club Persik Kediri.
+Givanildo Pulgas da Silva (born 3 January 1993), commonly known as Giva, is a Brazilian professional footballer who plays as a forward for Retrô.

-Club career
+Career

 Santos

 Born in Cachoeira, Espírito Santo, Giva joined Santos FC's youth system in May 2012, after starting it out at EC Vitória.
 He progressed through the youth categories, and won 2013 Copa São Paulo de Futebol Júnior, being the club topscorer along with Neílton (4 goals each).

 On 24 February 2013, Giva made his first team debut in a Campeonato Paulista game against XV de Piracicaba.
 On 21 March he scored his first professional goals, netting a brace in a 2–1 home win against Mirassol FC.

 On 7 July, Giva made his Série A debut, starting and scoring the first of a 2–0 victory over São Paulo.
 Despite appearing regularly in 2013, he was rarely used in 2014.

 Coritiba

 On 30 December 2014, Giva signed for fellow league team Coritiba.
 He made his debut for the club on 31 January of the following year, coming on as a substitute in a 2–1 Campeonato Paranaense away win against Nacional.

 Giva scored his first goal for the club on 27 May, netting the last in a 2–1 Copa do Brasil home win against Ponte Preta.
 He was released on 4 August, after making no league appearances for Coxa.